 Acceptable RA ranges

-- Gemini South: Targets from about RA = 5.5 hr to 1.0 hr are acceptable during this cycle.
-Note that RAs near 5.5h will only be accessible for a couple hours during the first half of the first month (Apr) and only at favorable declinations (Dec< 0) .
-Likewise, RAs near 1.0h will only be accessible for a few hours during the final month (June) and again only in the above declination range.
+- Gemini South: Targets from about RA = 7 hr to 1 hr are acceptable during this cycle.
+Note that RAs near 7h will only be accessible for a couple hours during the first half of the first month (April) and only at favorable declinations (Dec< 0) .
+Likewise, RAs near 1h will only be accessible for a couple hours during the final month (June) and again only in the above declination range.
 Note Rule #9; an FT program may not fully backload its three-month active period; at least one of its targets must be observable during its first active month.

 Available instruments and observing modes

-- We are offering IGRINS and Zorro but please contact the FT team in advance with any specific questions (Fast.Turnaround at gemini.edu).
+- IGRINS and Zorro will also be available for some part of this cycle, but please contact the FT team in advance with any specific questions (Fast.Turnaround at gemini.edu).

 - FT observations may not be executed during classical observing, or priority visitor (PV), depending on the prevailing conditions.